 A ripe spaghetti squash will be firm, a golden yellow or dark yellow color, and should feel heavy.
 Pick a spaghetti squash that’s free of soft spots, and doesn’t have any cracks in the skin on the outside.
 To pick a good spaghetti squash, you should also look for a stem that’s firm and dry.

-This spaghetti squash taco bake combines low-carb spaghetti squash with ground turkey, taco seasoning, salsa and cheese for a delicious, healthy and easy dinner.
+This spaghetti squash pasta combines low-carb spaghetti squash with creamy, tangy goat cheese, peppery arugula, and crispy, smoky bacon for a delicious, healthy, and easy dinner.

 How to Buy Sweet Potatoes